isomerpages/nyp-sirs/_digital-programmes/5s-new-mindset-for-marvellous-experience-through-brixplay.md

 think and behave.
 With the new skills and mindset acquired, they will be able to offer customers quality services and marvellous experiences.</p>

-<p>This workshop is ideal for managers, supervisors, service crews and SME owners.</p>

 <h4>Outline</h4>
 <ul>
 <li>Understanding what kind of mindset is important to create customer experience and service excellence</li>